Please review The Church of St. Michael & St. George's weekly e-newsletter to keep abreast of our events. Visit our online calendar for event

 Please be considerate of our neighbors on Ellenwood and Wydown.
 Take advantage of the complimentary valet parking on Sundays and do not park in front of driveways.

 Valet service by Midwest Parking will be available on Sunday mornings for elderly parishioners and those with special needs.
 This valuable service is being provided by an anonymous benefactor.
 Thank you for this very generous gift!

 Please consider giving flowers in celebration of a special event, in honor or in memory of a loved one.
 Order forms are available near the Ellenwood narthex.

 Please contact Debbie Fenner at email@example.com or 314.721.1502 when there is a birth in the church family, so we can properly welcome the new baby into the parish.

 We are currently accepting applications for our parish's two pre-primary programs: 18-24 months on Thursday and Friday mornings from 8:30-11:30 AM, and two to three years on Monday through Wednesday mornings from 8:30-11:30 AM.
 We are also offering a five-morning schedule for both classes.
 Our programs are taught by a degreed teacher and have proven quite successful since their inception.
 For more information, call Carol at 314.721.1502.

-The Altar Guild invites you to deepen your spiritual life and connection to the liturgy by becoming a member.
+We invite you to deepen your spiritual life and connection to the liturgy by becoming a member of the Altar Guild.
 This ministry is dedicated to the service of God by lovingly preparing the altars.
 Many hands are needed, both weekdays and Sundays, to care for the linens, candles, and silver.
-Contact Caroline Sheehan at 314.537.3853 or email@example.com for more information on becoming a member!
+Contact Abby Castle at firstname.lastname@example.org for more information on becoming a member!